diegosanchezp/linuxconfig/README.md

-# Diego's configuration and programs installation files for Ubuntu
+# Diego's configuration and programs installation files for Ubuntu fresh install

 ## What it does?

 Install the folowing programs  and its configuration files saved on the .config folder through bash scripts.